DFKI-NLP/ADE_templates/README.md

 $ python finetune.py --configfile finetuner_config_bioredditbert.ini
 ```

-## CheckList Adaptation for ADE Detection
+### Extracting Entities
+Entities to fill the CheckList templates are extracted from the PsyTAR corpus.
+Follow the instructions in `entity_extraction/extract_entities.ipynb` to extract your own entities from PsyTar or different corpus.

+## Running Tests
 In folder `checklist_work/`:

-Run `checklist_tests.py` which uses a customized CheckList test suite (`checklist_customized.py`) that uses part of the original CheckList code.
+Run `checklist_tests.py` for your Huggingface sequence classification model.
+A customized test suite (`checklist_customized.py`) is run, which uses part of the original CheckList code.

 Run all tests:
 ```
 $ python checklist_tests.py \
+    -- model YOUR_MODEL_PATH \
     --temporal_order \
     --positive_sentiment \
     --beneficial_effect \
     --true_beneficial_effect_gold_label 0 \
     --negation
 ```
 The Positive Sentiment test will use a ADE fill-ins from a list of less severe ADEs.
-Deactivate this behaviour if needed:
+Deactivate this behavior if needed:
 ```
 $ python checklist_tests.py \
     --positive_sentiment \